December 18, 2012

 Assisted Living Negligence, Wrongful Death and Punitive Damages

 FORT LAUDERDALE, Fla. — Quintairos, Prieto, Wood & Boyer, P.A.
-(QPWB) trial attorneys Robin N. Khanal (Orlando) and Teresa A. Arnold-Simmons (Jacksonville) obtained a defense verdict in Broward County, Florida, in an assisted living case involving a 97-year-old resident diagnosed with Alzheimer’s and dysphagia.
+(QPWB) trial attorney, Robin N. Khanal (Orlando), obtained a defense verdict in Broward County, Florida, in an assisted living case involving a 97-year-old resident diagnosed with Alzheimer’s and dysphagia.

 The resident lived in the assisted living facility for approximately four years before her death.
 Initially, she ambulated with the assistance of a walker.
 Due to a syncopal episode, she fell and fractured her hip.
 She underwent a hip repair procedure and rehabbed at a skilled nursing facility.
 She was eventually readmitted to the assisted living facility where she used a wheelchair to ambulate.
 She also received day-time services in the memory care unit for additional assistance with her activities of daily living.